 KEY FOCUS: exploring the concepts of fat-talk, negative self-talk and the role of social media and advertising on self and body confidence.

-KEY FOCUS (presentation only): exploring the reality of body dissatisfaction, importance of positive role modelling and how to support someone you are concerned about.
+KEY FOCUS: exploring the reality of body dissatisfaction, importance of positive role modelling and how to support someone you are concerned about.